-They are thicker than synthetic or semi-synthetic oils and are recommended for driving in temperate climates (they are not compatible with extreme temperatures).
-Their oxidation stability is lower than for other types of motor oils, so they need to be changed more frequently than synthetic oils.
-Their main advantage is their lower cost.
+They are thicker than synthetic or semi-synthetic oils and are recommended for driving in temperate climates (they are not compatible with extreme temperatures), and their oxidation stability is lower than for other types of motor oils, so they need to be changed more frequently than synthetic oils.
+The main advantage of mineral oils is their lower cost.

 Chemically modified to increase their performance, synthetic oils contain fewer impurities than mineral oils and are therefore of better quality.
 They are designed for high-performance engines, making them more suitable for more modern vehicles and motorsport.

-its performance level;
+its performance level.

-On the current market, three standards are used to describe motor oils.
+On the current market, three standards are used to describe motor oils:

 The ACEA standard

-A: oil designed for petrol engines;
+A – oil designed for petrol engines.

-C: for light engines equipped with catalytic converters or particulate filters;
+C – for light engines equipped with catalytic converters or particulate filters.

-E: for commercial vehicles and trucks.
+E – for commercial vehicles and trucks.

-- 3 category combinations for petrol and diesel engines: A3/B3, A3/B4, A5/B5
+Three category combinations for petrol and diesel engines: A3/B3, A3/B4, A5/B5.

-- 5 categories for vehicles with a pollution control device: C1, C2, C3, C4, C5
+Five categories for vehicles with a pollution control device: C1, C2, C3, C4, C5.

-- 4 categories for commercial vehicles and trucks E4, E6, E7, E9, of which two are for vehicles with a pollution control device: E6 and E9.
+Four categories for commercial vehicles and trucks E4, E6, E7, E9, of which two are for vehicles with a pollution control device: E6 and E9.

 The SAE standard